Blog

 Spina Bifida and Hydrocephalus Awareness Week

 Spina Bifida Hydrocephalus Ireland (SBHI) is a fantastic organisation that offers support and advocacy for people with Spina Bifida or Hydrocephalus and their families.
-This year their Awareness Week (24th-29th October) highlights the right of people living with these conditions to play an active role in all areas of life, including education, employment, relationships, accessibility and more.
+This year they will have an Awareness Week (24th-29th October).
+It will highlight the right of disabled people to play an active role in all areas of life.
+This includes education, employment, relationships, accessibility and more.

-I am delighted to be involved, delivering a session sharing information and tips on executive functioning, positive mental health, and transitioning to education/employment.
+I am delighted to take part by delivering a session.
+I will be sharing information and tips on executive functioning, supporting positive mental health, and navigating the transition to education/employment.

 Occupational therapy

-There are lots of amazing speakers throughout the week, including representatives from Dublin Bus and Bus Eireann discussing accessibility issues, the National Learning Network, who provide fantastic education and training opportunities and plenty of employment support organisations.
+There are lots of amazing speakers throughout the week.
+This includes both representatives from Dublin Bus and Bus Eireann discussing accessibility issues, and the National Learning Network, who provide fantastic education and training opportunities and plenty of employment support organisations.
 Visit https://sbhi.ie/awarenessweek to see the full range of events and to sign up.